Chinmaya7064/Todo-List/README.md

 - Edit a Task: Select a task from the list, make the necessary changes, and update.
 - Delete a Task: Choose a task to delete and confirm the deletion.

+# Technologies Used:
+- Javascript
+- React
+- Tailwind